Automated planning with the Planner API

 You start by running several SQL Server queries to create the necessary data files, covering outpatient activity, additions and waiting lists, and the same again for admitted patients – probably six or seven patient-level data files, each covering every specialty in the hospital.

-Then you login to Gooroo Planner, and go through the data upload/update wizard for each file in turn.
+Then you login to Gooroo Planner, and go through the data upload/update wizard.

 Finally, you go through the “Create a report” wizard to calculate capacity plans for all the scenarios you need.